aditya-khanna2006/Syntecxhub/README.md

 ## 🎯 Objective

-The objective of this internship is to strengthen practical data analytics skills by working on real-world-style business problems and transforming raw data into meaningful insights that can support data-driven decision-making.
+The objective of this internship is to strengthen practical data analytics and machine learning skills by working on real-world-style business problems and transforming raw data into meaningful insights, predictive models, dashboards, and data-driven recommendations that can support better decision-making.

 ---